Biggie’s Legacy, Diddy’s Villain Era: Their Strange Friendship Through the Years, Explained

 Bad Boy Records Is Founded With Biggie as Main Act

 As the Bad Boy Records ball began rolling, Biggie emerged as the flagship artist and quickly became the face of the label’s gritty East Coast aesthetic.
-While Biggie was front and center (with Diddy not too far behind him, as shown in multiple music videos) Diddy handled the behind the scenes money and marketing moves—kicking off their rise to stardom in a positive direction.
+While Biggie was front and center (with Diddy not too far behind him, as shown in multiple music videos), Diddy handled the behind-the-scenes money and marketing moves—kicking off their rise to stardom in a positive direction.

 Biggie and Tupac Shakur Become Friends, Signaling the First Rift in Biggie and Diddy’s Relationship

-Below the surface however, it was reported that Tupac wasn’t a fan of Diddy and that the Bad Boy mogul also held some secret jealousy against Pac, as noted by former Bad Boy co-founder and president Kirk Burrowes in an interview with Rolling Stone.
+Below the surface, however, it was reported that Tupac wasn’t a fan of Diddy and that the Bad Boy mogul also held some secret jealousy against Pac, as noted by former Bad Boy co-founder and president Kirk Burrowes in an interview with Rolling Stone.

 “Ready to Die” Changes the Game and Diddy Pushes Biggie to Be a Bigger Star

 One of the more positive moments of their friendship was when Biggie’s debut album, “Ready to Die,” exploded onto the scene in September 1994.
 It instantly cemented him as the East Coast’s rap king thanks to radio staples like “Juicy” and “Big Poppa.”
-This quickly turned the once budding rapper into a household name—and consequently turned Diddy into a hit-making mogul.
+This quickly turned the once-budding rapper into a household name—and consequently turned Diddy into a hit-making mogul.

 The East Coast vs. West Coast Rap Rivalry Drives Wedge Between Diddy and Biggie

 As the faces of Bad Boy Records and East Coast rap, Diddy and Biggie became major players in the escalating beef against Death Row Records and the West Coast, fueled by media, miscommunication, and ego.
 Despite Biggie’s claims that he had no beef with Tupac, the narrative around their rivalry exploded, pulling both him and Diddy deeper into the drama.
-(The 1994 Quad studios shooting and subsequent song releases didn’t help, either).
+(The 1994 Quad studios shooting and subsequent song releases didn’t help, either.)

-As a result, their Biggie’s friendship with both Pac and Diddy was tested under the weight of music politics and public pressure, and it would eventually lead to two out of the three paying the ultimate price.
+As a result, Biggie’s friendship with both Pac and Diddy was tested under the weight of music politics and public pressure, and it would eventually lead to two out of the three paying the ultimate price.

 Biggie and Diddy’s Relationship Hits A Wall Over Publishing Rights